linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 03.02.2026
+- Topic: Ownership = Linkspreed Ecosystem
+- Directory: /posts/2026/February/03
+- Description: ``` Are you tired of not having full control over your digital assets and online presence?
+The LINKSPREED Ecosystem offers a revolutionary approach to digital ownership, putting you firmly in control.
+We believe that everyone deserves 100% ownership of their data, content, and connections. ```

 ### 02.02.2026
 - Topic: KYC is Easy
 - Directory: /posts/2026/February/02